 And then everything changed.
 PC hardware became ever more ubiquitous and cheep.
 GDS’ clients were hit hard by the downturn; some went under.
 GDS persisted but the tide was inexorable.
 Within a few years, AutoDesk managed to dominate the CAD market with its clumsy, inelegant, dreadful PC-based product.
 I moved on; I was hired temp to perm at IBM White Plains.
 And then I built the Internet.

 As soon as I finished building the Internet, the New IBM decided it didn’t want to own its network.
 I transitioned traffic to AT&T, I groomed circuits, I decommissioned equipment, I went home.

 I started drawing and painting again.
-I designed and created websites, I tried my hand at Flash and went along with all the others trying to figure out just how to code presentation in the new world of devices, from HTML 1.3 to XHTML to HTML 5, CSS, Flash, PHP, MySQL and god knows what else.
+I designed and created websites, I tried my hand at Flash and went along with all the others trying to figure out just how to code presentation in the new world of devices, from HTML 1.3 to XHTML to HTML 5, CSS, Flash, PHP, MySQL and the rest.
 Windows evolved, Apple created the best OS ever.
 And a small group of coders in Colorado took another stab at the whole CAD idea using the new software tools.